Contact

 Many seasonal staff on the orchard are drawn from overseas.
 They are made up of backpackers on working holidays or horticultural students who come to do part of their work experience in New Zealand.
 The international horticultural students enjoy helping out at the Farmers markets and frequently do in the summer months.

 Willowbrook have developed marvelous friendships with customers, crew and other vendors over the years at the Otago Farmers Market which they have greatly appreciated.
-It will always be John and Diana's wish to bring to the market place fresh quality stone and pip fruit (some strawberries too).
-Their hope is that it will satisfy with flavor, appearance and value for every buyer at the market tables of Willowbrook Orchard.
+It will always be John and Diana's wish to bring to the marketplace fresh quality stone and pip fruit.
+Their hope is that it will satisfy with flavour, appearance and value for every buyer at the market tables of Willowbrook Orchard.

 ~ Supplying Otago folks fruit needs for four generations ~